sarahrobertsco/prompt_engineering/Getting-Started/What-is-Prompt-Engineering.md

 ## The Emergence of Prompt Engineering

-With the advent of more sophisticated AI models, such as OpenAI's GPT-3 and GPT-4, the way we interact with machines has evolved.
+With the advent of more sophisticated AI models, such as OpenAI's GPT-3.5 and GPT-4 and Google's BARD, the way we interact with machines has evolved.
 Unlike traditional programming, where instructions are explicit and detailed, prompt engineering is about guiding an AI through nuanced and often creatively structured prompts to produce specific outcomes.

 ## Why Prompt Engineering Matters